 Voluntary use of precautionary allergen labelling to indicate the unintentional presence of allergen

-FBOs may voluntarily use precautionary allergen labelling such as ‘produced in a kitchen which uses…’ or ‘may contain’ or ‘not suitable for…’ to communicate the risk of the unintentional presence of an allergen (e.g. milk, egg, nutspeanuts, almonds) in a food product due to the allergen entering the product accidentally during production, or through cross contamination.
-The voluntary use of such precautionary allergen labelling is still permitted the basis for this is contained within Article 14 of EU Regulation No. 178/2002 (General Food Law).
+FBOs may voluntarily use precautionary allergen labelling such as ‘produced in a kitchen which uses…’ or ‘may contain’ or ‘not suitable for…’ to communicate the risk of the unintentional presence of an allergen (e.g. milk, egg, peanuts, almonds) in a food product due to the allergen entering the product accidentally during production, or through cross contamination.
+The voluntary use of such precautionary allergen labelling is permitted the basis for this is contained within Article 14 of EU Regulation No. 178/2002 (General Food Law).

 The use of the generic term ‘may contain nuts’ to cover both nuts and peanuts is permitted if the risk of contamination is from both foods .
 There is no need to provide details of specific nuts under this type of voluntary labelling.

-The application of precautionary allergen labelling should only be made after a thorough risk assessment has been performed and there is considered to be a real risk to the food allergic or food intolerant consumer.
-The use of precautionary allergen labelling when there is not a real risk, could be considered to be misleading.
-For detailed best practice guidance on allergen management and the voluntary application of precautionary allergen labelling, please see:
+Precautionary allergen labelling should only be used after a thorough risk assessment has been performed and there is considered to be a real risk to the food allergic or food intolerant consumer.
+The use of precautionary allergen labelling when there is not a real risk, could be considered to be misleading food information.
+For detailed best practice guidance on voluntary application of precautionary allergen labelling, please see:

 Food Standards Agency best practice guidance on: